Chris Dwyer, CNN

 For Sandeep Arora, home is the ancient city of Jalandhar in the Punjab region of India.
 His wife, son and parents live there, but he has not seen them since March 2020.

-“It seemed like the right thing to do”
+“It was the right thing to do”

-“It was a silly idea we had after one too many bottles of wine,” he told CNN.
+“It was a silly idea we had after too many bottles of wine,” he told CNN.
 “The next day we spoke with our business people – they were totally against it.
 They are there to help us not to make stupid decisions.

 Among them is Stott, who has spent the past 27 months in Hong Kong.

 “It’s been hard being away from my family, especially when we’ve lost loved ones,” she says.

 “Just not being able to physically hug her mother and be there when she needs support has been a mental challenge.
 Since Covid, I’ve had to become more conservative with spending, because you just don’t know what’s in store.
 The cost of quarantine plus flights is money I just don’t have to spare.

 She will travel to Italy next summer for a friend’s wedding, before flying to Manchester, in the North West of England, to see her family and her dog – and enjoy some good fish and chips .